Primrose Hill Deli

-Primrose Hill is a charming neighbourhood café and food store serving simple fare that allows quality produce to shine, not to mention their excellent organic coffee.
+Primrose Hill is a charming neighbourhood cafe and foodstore that serves simple fare, allows quality produce to shine, and makes excellent organic coffee.

 Inside Primrose Hill, the worn shelves of reclaimed dressers are laden with everything from truffle pastes, infused oils and locally made nougat to jars of Syrian figs and organic quinoa, while an array of local and imported cheeses compete for cabinet space alongside salamis, cabanos and cured meats.